Arthur and Merlin: Release

 The film premiered at the BFI Southbank cinema on 11 April 2015.
 Later in 2015, the film was released digitally on 14 September via iTunes UK and on 6 November via numerous VOD services in the United States.
 It was also released in DVD format on 21 September in the United Kingdom, on 7 October in France, and will be released on 16 January 2016 in the United States and around the second quarter of 2016 in Germany.

 Reception

-The film received positive reviews.
-It was especially praised with regards to the relative quality and atmosphere in the movie when compared to its "shoestring budget".
+The film received some positive reviews.
+It was praised with regards to the relative quality and atmosphere in the movie when compared to its "shoestring budget".

+Sequel

+A sequel entitled Arthur and Merlin: the Fire of Balor was released in 2017.